Leandre Waldo, Director of Media Relations

 Champlain College, ranked among The Princeton Review's Best Colleges, announced the launch of its specialized Master of Science in Human Relations and Organization Development (HR/OD).
 The degree will equip graduates to manage talent and nurture business growth across the public sector, nonprofits, and private industry.
 According to an industry study, human capital is critical to growth, which is why leaders worldwide are making HR a key function to business operations.

-"Over 90 percent of executives are realizing crucial gaps to be filled at the leadership level and are targeting organizational design as a top priority," said Mika Nash, PhD, Academic Dean of Continuing Professional Studies at Champlain College.
+"Over 90 percent of executives are realizing crucial gaps to be filled at the leadership level and are targeting organizational design as a top priority," said Mika Nash, PhD, Academic Dean of Champlain College Online at Champlain College.
 "Champlain's M.S. in Human Relations and Organization Development prepares those who wish to rise as business advisors to drive and achieve missions and business objectives."

 The fully online program teaches the problem-solving skills needed to retain a strong workforce, attract engaged workers, and strengthen an organization's ability to achieve goals.
 The rigorous curriculum and experiential learning arms graduates with effective ways to leverage diverse worldviews and generational perspectives.
 Through emphasis on peer collaboration, and regular instructor feedback, students engage with their classmates on real-world business challenges to determine effective solutions.